avwsolutions/DOD-AMS-Workshop/workshop.md

 - Setup and validate our required Grok filters.
 - Integrate the new '*filter*' configuration.
 - We will now test and see our results in Kibana.
-- At last we will create a basic filter to drop particular (NAWModule) messages.

 To keep the configuration simple we will extend our current `/etc/logstash/conf.d/000-input.conf` configuration.